TheEngageGroup/DMAWDOCS/README.md

 # III.
 Edit an Image

-**You can crop, scale, rotate and flip any image that is uploaded into the media library.
+**In Wordpress, any image that is uploaded in the media library can be cropped, scaled, rotated and flipped.
 This will come in handy for resizing speaker photos, event featured images, and logos.
-In order to edit an image, you will need to open it in the library.
+In order to edit an image, the image will need to be open it in the media library.
 It is recommended to use the following image sizes:**
 * Speaker image - 200px width x 200px height
 * Logo image - 260px width
 * Featured image  - 3000px width x 800 height